shchan13/shchan13.github.io/_pages/about.md

 * [2023/07] Our paper [Greedy Priority-Based Search for Suboptimal Multi-Agent Path Finding](https://shchan13.github.io/ChanSoCS23) was accepted to [SoCS 2023](https://socs23.search-conference.org/).
 * [2023/07] We won the first place of the virtual competition in [The IEEE RAS Summer School on Multi-Robot Systems](https://mrs.felk.cvut.cz/summer-school-2023/).
 * [2022/07] Our paper [On Merging Agents in Multi-Agent Pathfinding Algorithms](https://shchan13.github.io/BoyarskiSoCS22/) received the Best Student Paper Award in [SoCS 2022](https://socs2022.unibs.it/).
+* [2022/03] I received a Ph.D.
+Sandwich research fellowship from Ben-Gurion University to visit the research group of Prof. Ariel Felner for six months.
+Thanks!
 * [2022/01] Our paper [Flex Distribution for Bounded-Suboptimal Multi-Agent Path Finding](https://shchan13.github.io/ChanAAAI22) was accepted to [AAAI 2022](https://aaai.org/conference/aaai/aaai-22/).